rlisten/simple-website/readme.txt

-This is a demo website created in Agile project. [ RURUR3 ]
+This is a dumb website created in Agile project. [ RURUR3 ]

 Edited readme.